elit0451/DatabasesBlogEntry/README.md

 <em>Separate collections schema</em>
 </p>

-We noticed that only the `geodata` collection had indexes associated with it (marked in **bold** on the schema above).
-From the competences we gained during a Database course, we knew indexes could speed up lookup times by reducing the amount of processed documents.
+We noticed that only the `geodata` collection had indexes associated with it (marked in **red** on the schema above).
+From the competences we gained during a Database course, we knew indexes could speed up lookup times by reducing the number of processed documents.
 Therefore, our experiment was to add an index to the author field in the `books` collection, since that was a significant field for the investigated query.
 At this moment we ran several performance tests against our experiment and verified that the timings presented within had suffered no major changes.
-We did see a reduction of the documents processed from _36 263_ to _39_.
+We did, however, see a reduction of the documents processed from _36 263_ to _39_.

 </br>